-- read/listen to stories (e.g., Charlotte's Web), poems, plays, and informational texts (e.g., science, history, geography, directions, etc.) that may be adapted, - produce different types of writing: stories, informational, and persuasive, and - learn communication skills (e.g., class discussions and presentations).
+- read/listen to stories (e.g., Alice's Adventures in Wonderland), poems, plays and informational texts (e.g., science, geography, history, directions, etc.) that may be adapted, - produce different types of writing: stories, informational, and persuasive, and - learn communication skills (e.g., class discussions and presentations).

-The complexity of the stories and informational text your child will read or listen to will increase throughout the year and as he/she moves to the next grade.
-The following are a few ways that stories and text become more complex.
+The complexity of the stories and informational text your child will read or listen to will increase throughout the year and as he or she moves to the next grade.
+Following are examples of how the stories and text become more complex.